Eurovision Song Contest 2004: Incidents

 This year was also notable as it was the first year that voted for and the second year in a row that Cyprus voted for Turkey.
-When the country presented its votes no map of the island was shown although all other presenters were preceded with their country being highlighted on a map.
-This was probably due to Turkey's recognition of the northern half of the island as an independent republic, which is not recognised by any other state.
+When the country presented its votes, no map of the island was shown, although all other countries' spokespersons were preceded with their country being highlighted on a map.
+This was widely attributed to Turkey's recognition of the northern half of the island as an independent republic, which is not recognised by any other country.